 The unfulfilled need for appreciation and recognition can drive the normally kind and quiet Type 2 to hysterical outbursts with irrational content.
 Type 2 is prone to burnout or depressive moods because he neglects his own physical and mental needs.

 Enneagram Type 3: The achiever

-Enneagram Type 3 people are focused on achievement and personal success.
+People of the Enneagram Types 3 are focused on performance and personal success.
 They need the confirmation of their environment like the air they breathe.
 The idea of competition is always present, they want to be the best.
 Type 3 is willing to work hard for their goals.
 These may be professional or personal concerns, as it were.
 Type 3 works just as hard for a promotion as for a well-toned six-pack.

 Type 3 is often early in life finds a professional and social field that harmonizes with his competencies.
 In this way, he receives the external recognition for which he strives.
 He appears charming and charismatic to those around him.
 People of Enneagram type 3 know how to present themselves perfectly.
-They radiate energy and joie de vivre with which they can carry other people away.
+They radiate energy and Joie de vivrewith which they can carry away other people.

 Maintaining professional and social contacts is extremely important to them, but this also has a selfish background.
 Type 3 knows how to exploit advantages.
 Contrary to appearances, they are plagued by a deep-rooted fear of failure.
 Allowing genuine closeness is difficult for this personality type, which interferes with deep friendships or romantic relationships.
 The fear that someone could see behind the façade is too great.

 He lets himself be guided so much by external recognition that he no longer perceives his own needs properly.
 Sometimes type 3 leads a life that is envied by others, but does not fulfill him inwardly.
 He begins to lie to himself.

 Enneagram Type 4: The Individualist